matwilso/matwilso.github.io/index.md

 develop robots for a simulated off world mining mission.
-Robots are placed in an arena of Lunar Regolith (dirt) simulant and have to drive across the field to collect dirt and subsurface gravel/ice and deposit it into a bin, where in a real mission the water would be extracted for rocket fuel, water for plants, and whatever else water is good for.
+Robots are placed in an arena of Lunar Regolith (dirt) simulant and have to drive across the field to collect dirt and subsurface gravel/ice and deposit it into a bin.
+In a real Mars or Lunar mission, the water in this material would be extracted for rocket fuel, water for plants, and whatever else water is good for.

-At the 2017 competition, our team got 3rd place out of about 50 schools.
+At the 2017 competition, our team got [3rd place](https://www.nasa.gov/sites/default/files/atoms/files/rmc2017_scoresummary.pdf) out of about 50 schools.

 I work on the programming side of the team and developed a lot of the [software] last year, including low-level sensor and motor ROS drivers,